QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 To create a new role, click on the **Create Role** button, select **Nexus role** and fill out the Role creation feature
 view:

+> To use functions of creating, editing and deleting roles, a user without the _nx-all_ privilege also will need
+> _nx-privilege-read_.
+This is because the roles page lists privileges on it.

 ![Error loading nexus3-roles-create.png]({{ "/assets/img/nexus3-roles-create.png" | relative_url}})